xiuyiqian/cs449s23-project-objectTracking/README.md

 ## Project Overview

 Object tracking is a fundamental component of various applications, such as surveillance, autonomous vehicles, augmented reality, and robotics.
 It plays a crucial role in enabling these systems to interpret and interact with their environments effectively.
+For example, Object detection can be applied in many instances like monitoring traffic flow, supermarket self-checkout, or even security systems.
 However, there are ongoing challenges in object tracking, including issues related to occlusion, scale variation, non-rigid objects, and real-time processing constraints.

 The goal of this research and experimentation project is to address these challenges by developing innovative object-tracking techniques that enhance tracking accuracy, robustness, and efficiency.
 The project will consist of the following key components: